 Places to stay near UJ

-Activities and Sites around Joburg
+Activities and Places to See around Joburg

 - Apartheid Museum (Northern Parkway & Gold Reef Road, Ormonde): A heavy, though must-see museum.
 Temporarily closed due to Covid. check website for updates.